kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

    kubectl get upstream -n gloo-system aws-upstream -o yaml
    ```

 3. Create a VirtualService resource containing a `routeAction` that points to the AWS Lambda upstream.
+In the `destinationSpec.aws` section, include one of the following settings.
+Note that only one setting should be configured.
+If you configure both, the `unwrapAsAlb` setting is used by default.
+   * `unwrapAsAlb: true`: Replace the functionality of an AWS ALB.
+   * `unwrapAsApiGateway: true` (Gloo Edge Enterprise only, version 1.12.0 or later): Replace the functionality of an AWS API Gateway.
    ```yaml
    kubectl apply -f - <<EOF
    apiVersion: gateway.solo.io/v1